 Through the Renewable Certificate Purchasing Initiative, the government has committed to procuring renewable energy certificates directly from new Victorian projects.
 This provides the necessary revenue certainty for the project developers to underwrite their projects.
 The contracts for certificate supply are awarded through a competitive tender process.

-The initiative has leveraged up to $533 million of capital investment and over 280MW of capacity in new wind and solar farms, creating hundreds of direct construction jobs and promoting economic development in regional Victoria.
+The initiative has leveraged over $600 million of capital investment and over 350MW of capacity in new wind and solar farms, creating hundreds of direct construction jobs and promoting economic development in regional Victoria.

 Around 35 megawatts of the generation capacity from the new solar projects will be linked to the entire electricity load of Melbourne's tram network under the government’s Solar Trams TAKE2 pledge, leading to emissions reductions of approximately 80,000 tonnes each year.